simontabor/2fa/README.md

 Module for generating and verifying 2FA codes (specifically TOTP and HOTP).

-Also contains utilities for handing 2FA logic, such as generating Google QR codes (without going via Google Charts) and generating backup codes.
+Also contains utilities for handing 2FA logic, such as generating Google Authenticator compatible QR codes (without going via Google Charts) and generating backup codes.

 ## Install
 ```